Friday, September 25, 2020 | Written by Kaela

 We had a bit of free time before our guided tour, so a group of us, having only eaten pastries all day, headed straight for somewhere to eat.
 Amidst an alleyway of restaurants adorned by vines, flower boxes, and other plant life was Le Gruber – our lunch destination.
 The interior of this restaurant made me feel as though I was in my grandmother’s home.
 Surrounded by wooden furniture randomly placed knick knacks on creaky floors a table covered by a checkered cloth, the smell of freshly made food filled the air .
 Thanks to our professor’s recommendation, we each got a flammekueche (or tarte flambée).
 The look and texture can be compared to a very thin pizza but with a very different, yet delicious, taste.
 Afterwards, we used our spare time to browse the nearby souvenir shops and grab some refreshing sorbet.

-THIRD STOP: Strasbourg Cathedral
+STOP 3: Strasbourg Cathedral

 I am now a cathedral enthusiast.
 Without fail, whenever I visit one, I am completely in awe of the intricacy of the details covering its walls.